freedomofpress/securedrop-docs/docs/servers.rst

     gpg --keyid-format long --verify SHA256SUMS.gpg SHA256SUMS

-Move on to the next step if you see "Good Signature" twice in the output, as below.
+Move on to the next step if you see "Good Signature" in the output, as below.
 Note that any other message (such as "Can't check signature: no public key") means that you are not ready to proceed. ::